Your glasses say a lot about you.

 But what about Banton Frameworks reading glasses?

-Oh they’re made from Europe's finest cellulose acetate.
+Oh they’re made from Europe's finest cellulose acetate, a premium material that feels as good as it looks.

 - Hypoallergenic